Stoff73/insig_demo-multiple-financials/README.md

 # Financial Analysis System

-A sophisticated financial analysis platform powered by CrewAI that combines multi-agent AI analysis with real-time market data to evaluate any company.
+A financial analysis platform powered by CrewAI that combines multi-agent AI analysis with real-time market data to evaluate any company.
 The system uses ticker-based organization for analyzing multiple companies with company-specific configurations and data management.

 ## Features